 Follow Step by Step Tutorials

-Learn from others.
-There are plenty of flower doodles step by step tutorials you can follow.
+Basically, there are plenty of flower doodles step-by-step tutorials you can follow.

 Add Your Style

-Last but not least, start experimenting with line thickness, blending technique, different art supplies.
+Last but not least, start experimenting with line thickness, blending techniques, different art supplies.

-Now, when you know the basics, you can easily add your own personality and style to your bullet journal pages design.
+Now, when you know the basics, you can easily add your own personality and style to your bullet journal page design.